If you have a craving for an exotic dish, but can’t find this spice, we’ve got you covered. There are plenty of turmeric substitutes you can try out.

 This flavor profile matches that of turmeric almost exactly.
 In addition, annatto seeds also give your food a yellowish-orange hue.

 The only issue with the seeds is you can’t use them straight out of the box.
-Most commonly, they are ground into a powder using a mortar and pestle.
+Most commonly, they are ground into a powder using a mortar and pestle and/or infused in oil.

 Remember to use this sparingly to avoid overpowering your dish.